wtvisser/wtvisser.github.io/_posts/2025-08-25-ai-assisted-development-guidelines.md

 ---
 {% include post_category_and_date.html %}

 I collect the development guidelines and best practices for AI-assisted development here.
 These are based on my own experience using LLMs as well as those from others.

+It should be considered a living document and possibly perpetuous work-in-progress.

 {% capture notice-1 %}
 <div style="float:left;"><span style="color:Dodgerblue"><i class="fa-solid fa-lightbulb fa-3x" style="vertical-align: middle" aria-hidden="true"></i></span></div>